Why Business Loans Are Up for Grabs

 After years of being beaten up and blamed for every ailment besetting the economy, banks may be able to start defending themselves a bit.
-For several years now, many small-business owners reported having trouble securing loans for their enterprises.
+For several years now, many small-business owners reported having trouble securing small business loans for their enterprises.
 That certainly sounded consistent with what we know about the economic downturn -- small companies and their balance sheets were hit hard during the recession, and increased bank regulation made it increasingly challenging for some businesses to qualify for a loan.

 But that situation has changed.